 One of my earliest memories is of learning to put on my own shoes.
 The first time I put on my black Mary Janes by myself, I proudly went to show my big brother.
 I was three and he was four.
 He just looked at me and didn’t say anything.
 His lack of response was disappointing, so I went to show my mom.

 She laughed and said that I was wearing them backwards.
 They seemed okay to me.
 How did SHE know they were on backwards?
-She explained that there is a left and a right shoe but she didn’t say how I was supposed to tell the difference.
+She explained that there is a left and a right shoe but she didn’t say how I was supposed to know the difference.
 I switched the shoes on my feet.
 They felt different, but why was that better?
 My little, three-year-old feet hadn’t developed a preference.

 Determined to understand this and gain my independence, I studied all my shoes.
 Some shoes were more obvious than others as to which was the right and which was the left.
 Other shoes were more rounded and it was harder to tell the difference.
 I wondered why the shoes were made that way.
 Why didn’t they just make both shoes the same so you could wear them on either foot?
 It was hard enough learning to put on my own shoes, only to find that there was this other complication nobody had told me about!